michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

     * `I` register
     * `J` register
     * `MAR` memory address register
+* **Address Source** -  A subset of 16-bit value sources that can be used to indicate a memory location and have their value written to the address bus.
+    * Two byte value starting at specific memory address
+    * Immediate value

 A future iteration of this CPU could add 16-bit ValueSource/Destination type operands.